Declare all safety information in DUO

 It is therefore crucial for information in DUO to be detailed and accurate for safety review at proposal stage.
 Post declared sample, gases, chemicals and substances will be reviewed to determine the new safety category each time changes are done in DUO.
 Download attached document Guide to providing safety information in DUO.

-The principal investigator will receive the request for ESRA via email.
-Users are recommend to submit the ESRA as early as possible and not later than 2 weeks prior to scheduled experiment.
+The principal investigator will receive the request for ESRA via email from .
+Users are recommended to submit the ESRA as early as possible and not later than 2 weeks prior to scheduled experiment.
 An approved ESRA is a pre-requisite to start your experiment.
+The ESRA form can also be found here: https://domni.maxiv.lu.se/risk-assessment/form/, where you login via your DUO credentials.

 If there are changes in scope i.e., in the samples, equipment’s and methods of experiment, you are required to inform your local contact and .
 Download attached document Guide to providing information in ESRA.pdf